Conagra Brands Hikes Dividends Ahead of Investor Day

 The stock provides a fair valuation, at a forward price-earnings ratio of 13.66, and a price-sales ratio of 1.38.
 Conagra Brands stock also offers a very attractive dividend yield of 3.77% with a forward dividend of $1.25.
 In turn, investors looking to preserve their wealth over long periods of time may be best suited for Conagra Brands stock, seeing as the business’ growth rate remains low.

 For 2023, the food company is expected to grow its revenues 4.6% and its earnings 2.1%.
 CAG is also anticipated to increase its revenues and earnings 1.2% and 7.5%, respectively, for 2024.
-Conagra Brands’ balance sheet presents a large risk, with just $83.3 million in cash, and a massive $8.98 billion in total debt, which could be a long-term issue for the business.7 Dividend Stocks to Buy When Safety is Your Top Priority
+Conagra Brands’ balance sheet presents a large risk, with just $83.3 million in cash, and a massive $8.98 billion in total debt, which could be a long-term issue for the business.7 Travel Stocks That Will Benefit as Covid Restrictions End

 .